dvargas92495/SmartBlocks/.github/ISSUE_TEMPLATE/request.md

-## 📋 Describe the new feature/idea/enhancement you are requesting
+## 📋 Describe the feature/idea/enhancement you want

 ## 🔑 Why do you want this?

-## ⚠️ Is your feature request related to a problem?
-Please describe.
+## ⚠️ Is your request related to a problem?

 ## 🔨 Describe any alternatives you've considered

-## 💻 Environment

-Operating System:
-Device Type:
-Browser:

-## 📷 Additional Info (Screenshots, GIFs, etc.)